GustavoPivoto/Study-of-algorithms-and-data-structures/README.md

   <img width="250" height="194" src="https://logospng.org/download/c-plus-plus/c-plus-plus-256.png">
 </p>

-## Introduction
+## Description

-Welcome to the repository dedicated to the study of Algorithms and Data Structures.
+This repository is dedicated to the study of Algorithms and Data Structures.

 ## Author